-Initially I started off in charge of migrating PowToon's Web App from Full Flash to HTML5-React-Redux, essentially re-building the site from scratch.
+Initially I started off in charge of migrating PowToon's Web App from Flash to HTML5-React-Redux, essentially re-building the site from scratch.
 I created the infrastructure of the project and did the core graphical-mathematical work as well.

 Our team of around 8 people consisted of developers from WellDone Software and PowToon.
 I was responsible to tutor and train PowToon's staff in learning everything about HTML5-React-Redux.

 Later, I worked on the project's CI, testing, PowerPoint plug-in, and many other side projects.